Gakuto1112/SenkoSan/.github/README_templates/en.md

 ## Features
 - Has ears and tail models.
-  - Her tail sways with the player's movement.
+  - Her tail sways with the player's movements.

     ![Swaying tail](../README_images/swaying_tail.gif)